ShieldOrder/zec-pooled-solvency-feasibility/README.md

 - to document threat models and failure modes
 - to define what would need to be provable before pooled custody could be responsibly considered

-This work exists to prevent premature system-building driven by narrative or assumption rather than evidence.
+This work exists to counter premature system-building driven by narrative or assumption rather than evidence.

 ## Scope Constraints